JayfreeGorillas/JayfreeGorillas/README.md

 - 👋 Hi, I’m @JayfreeGorillas
 - 👀 I’m interested in ... iOS development
 - 🌱 I’m currently learning ...
-Networking/JSON parsing
+Data Structures && Algorithms
-- 💞️ I’m looking to collaborate on ... anything UI related to see if i can help out as the im more familiar with the ui aspects of swift
+- 💞️ I’m looking to collaborate on ... anything swift related that I can be a hand in
 - 📫 How to reach me ... @Jayfree__ on twitter

 <!---